gitter-badger/argarak.github.io/README.md

 If you want to re-generate the site run `npm install` then `sudo npm install -g punch` to install punch globally and then run `punch g` inside the website directory.

+For testing run `punch s` to run punch's server.

 Note when generating: copy index/index.html to the directory of the server so that it can run correctly.

 ## Libraries used

-- Materialize CSS
+- Materialize CSS (and js)
-- pixi.js
+- processing.js
 - punch (punch-blog)
 - highlight.js
 - jquery